NikolayMurha/DoctrineMigrationsModule/README.md

 2. Add DoctrineMigrationsModule to your `config/application.config.php` file under the modules key.

-If you use default `minimum-stability` ( default `minimum-stability: stable`) you need add modify root composer.json and add `"doctrine/migrations": "v1.0-ALPHA1"` to `require` section
+If you use default `minimum-stability` ( default `minimum-stability: stable`) you need add modify root composer.json and add `"doctrine/migrations": "v1.0-ALPHA1"` to `require` section.

 ### Manual